Numerical Solution of 1D Time Dependent Schrödinger Equation by Split Operator Fourier Transform (SOFT) Method¶

 Goals¶

-- Understand the various steps in the SOFT algorithm and how they are translated to code.
+- Background theory: understand the steps involved in the SOFT algorithm and how they are translated to code.

 Background theory¶